-Like any other multicellular living thing, a leaf is made up of layers of cells.
-Viewing the leaf structure under the microscope shows different types of cells that serve various functions.
+Like any other multicellular living thing, leaf structure is made up of layers of cells.
+Viewing the leaf under the microscope shows different types of cells that serve various functions.
 Using a microscope, it's possible to view and identify these cells and how they are arranged (epidermal cells, spongy cells etc).
 To do this a compound microscope is required given that it allows for higher magnification.

 Observation 1 (leaf surface)